mmotl/mmotl/README.md

 # Bonjour.
-# I'm Matthias! ✌️
+I'm Motl! ✌️

 I'm a dad of two.
-I' a husband.
+I'm a husband.
 I am a pasionate cyclist.
 And I'm trying my best to destroy the world only as little as necessary (🌱).
 Plus: I'm a data dude.
 That's why I'm here.

 ## About Me

 - I’m currently a lead in data analytics.
 Together with my teamn of instructors I'm forging data analysts and analytics engineers.
+- I've been a market researcher for two decades, specializing in data science.
 - I'm always open to collaborating on interesting projects.
 - You can find me best via [LinkedIn](https://www.linkedin.com/in/mmotl/)

 ## Some tech stack:

-- Programming mainly in Python
+- Programming: mainly in Python
-- Databases: PostgreSQL, Valentina
+- Databases: SQL, PostgreSQL, Valentina
-- Engineering: dbt
+- Engineering: dbt, GCP
-- Tools: Git, Github, VS Code, Tableau
+- Tools: git, Github, VS Code, Tableau
 - Machine Learning: Scikit-learn, statsmodels

 <!--